Darwin D. Martin House: Restoration

-The Martin House Restoration Corporation (MHRC), founded in 1992, is a non-profit organization with a mandate to restore the complex to its 1907 condition and to open it as a public historic house museum.
+The Martin House Restoration Corporation (MHRC), founded in 1992, is a non-profit organization with a mandate to restore the estate to its 1907 condition and to open it as a public historic house museum.
 The Barton House was purchased on behalf of the MHRC in 1994 and the title to the Martin House was transferred from the University at Buffalo to the MHRC in 2002.
 The restoration began with the Buffalo firm Hamilton Houston Lownie Architects (HHL) being commissioned to restore the roof of the Martin House.
 The Gardener's Cottage was purchased in 2006, and the demolished carriage house, conservatory, and pergola were reconstructed and completed in 2007.
 The $50 million restoration project was completed in June 2017.
-It was the first time that a demolished Wright structure had been rebuilt in the United States.
+Part of the project had included the restoration of furniture, art works and glass panes; missing items were recreated.

 One of Richard Bock's sculptures, Spring, now located in the Bock Museum at Greenville College, was copied in 2008.

-Currently the MHRC operates guided public tours and present educational programs for volunteers and the general public.
-In 2008, the Gardener's Cottage was finally included on the tours of the complex.
+Currently the MHRC operates guided public tours and presents educational programs for volunteers and the general public.
+In 2008, the Gardener's Cottage was finally included on the tours of the estate.

 The Eleanor & Wilson Greatbatch Pavilion Visitor Center, designed by Toshiko Mori, opened March 12, 2009.

-In June 2017, the unveiling of the Wisteria Mosaic Fireplace, a 360-degree work of art consisting of tens of thousands of individual glass tiles, marks the completion of the $50 million project.
+In June 2017, the restored Wisteria Mosaic Fireplace was first displayed to visitors.
+It is a 360-degree work of art consisting of tens of thousands of individual glass tiles; its restoration was completed in two years by Botti Studio of Architectural Arts, with guidance from HHL Architects.
+The unveiling marked the completion of the $50 million project.

+A subsequent restoration of the landscaping, by Bayer Landscape Architecture, was completed in July 2019.